MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/add-users-assign-roles.md

 Each role in Omni-channel Engagement Hub can perform a set of actions based on the privileges.

 > [!NOTE]
-> Agents should be assigned **Channel Access** role in addition to Omni-channel Agent role.
+> Omni-channel users should be assigned **Channel Access** role to access session templates and create sessions.

 |Role  |Privileges  |
 |---------|---------|